eddyystop/feathers-service-verify-reset/README.md

 Therefore the server must serve the client when an email link is followed, and the client must do some routing based on the path in the link.

-Assume you have sent the email link `http://localhost:3030/socket/verify/12b827994bb59cacce47978567989e`
+Assume you have sent the email link:
+`http://localhost:3030/socket/verify/12b827994bb59cacce47978567989e`

 The server serves the client app on `/socket`: